Midnight in Chelsea

 "Midnight in Chelsea" is a song by American rock singer Jon Bon Jovi, released as the first single from his second solo album, Destination Anywhere (1997), in June 1997.
 The song is written and produced by Bon Jovi and Dave Stewart, and is Bon Jovi's highest-charting solo single in the UK, reaching number four on the UK Singles Chart.
 The song also charted at number 29 on the US Billboard Adult Top 40, number 30 on the Billboard Mainstream Top 40 chart, and number 11 in Canada.
 Its highest peak was in Spain, where it reached number one for two weeks.

 Music video

 The song's video was shot in the Chelsea neighborhood of Manhattan, with the Hotel Chelsea as a primary location.
 However, the song is actually about the London neighbourhood from which the Manhattan locale indirectly took its name, as evidenced by lyrics that refer to London topics such as Sloane Rangers, The Sun and "a big red bus".
 The usual description of lyrics do not include capital letters for The Sun.
 The music video was released on the DVD Destination Anywhere: The Film.
+At the time, the singer was filming "The Leading Man" in 1996 and was based in London which inspired the song.